-Regular flights and ferries connect the country with Europe and the Middle East.
-Once there, getting around Morocco on public transport is generally easy, with a rail network linking the main towns of the north, the coast and Marrakesh, and plenty of buses and collective taxis.
+The best way to travel to Morocco is by catching a flight.
+Alternatively, you can catch a ferry from France, Spain or Gibraltar.
+Once in Morocco, getting around on public transport is generally easy, with a rail network linking the main towns of the north, the coast and Marrakesh, and plenty of buses and collective taxis.
 Renting a car can open up routes that are time-consuming or difficult on local transport.

-Despite a limited network of routes, getting around Morocco by train is the best option if you are travelling between the major cities.
+Despite a limited network of routes, is the best option of how to get around in Morocco, if you are travelling between the major cities.
 The trains are comfortable and fairly fast, but can sometimes be subject to delays.

 There are two main lines: from Tangier in the north down to Marrakesh, and from Oujda in the northeast, also to Marrakesh, joining with the Tangier line at Sidi Kacem.
 Branch lines serve Nador, El Jadida, Safi, Oued Zem and Casablanca airport.
 A high-speed line (LGV) from Tangier to Casablanca is under construction, which should reduce the journey time between the two cities to just over two hours, with eventual extension to Marrakesh.